dividedmind/statistics-done-wrong/significant-differences.rst

 "We compared treatments A and B with a placebo.
 Treatment A showed a significant benefit over placebo, while treatment B had no statistically significant benefit.
-Therefore, treatment A is better than treatment B."
+Therefore treatment A is better than treatment B."

 We hear this all the time.
 It's an easy way of comparing medications, surgical interventions, therapies, and experimental results.
 It's straightforward.
 It